Identity Crisis (Definition + Examples)

 What Is An Identity Crisis?

 An identity crisis takes place during psychosocial development.
-During the crisis, an adolescent often struggles with the expectations their parents, teachers, or community has upon them.
+During the crisis, an adolescent often struggles with the expectations their parents, teachers, or community has placed upon them.
 The “crisis” is only resolved after the person feels more confident in who they are.

 How Long Does an Identity Crisis Last?